-- Where to buy Japanese health and beauty products online from Japan/internationally.
+- Where to buy Japanese health and beauty (cosmetic) products online from Japan/internationally.

 If you are looking for websites that cater to Americans and are located in the United States, head on over to one of my other top post “Where to Buy Japanese Food Ingredients and Kitchen Products Online in the United States.“

-Before Companies Are Listed, I Reach Out with a Basic Inquiry
+Before Companies Are Listed, I Reached Out with a Basic Inquiry